Segment Any Point Cloud Sequences by Distilling Vision Foundation Models: Experiments

 \textbf{Foundation Model Comparisons}.
 We provide the first study on adapting VFMs for large-scale point cloud representation learning and show the results in Table~\ref{tab:foundation_models}.
 We observe that different VFMs exhibit diverse abilities in encouraging contrastive objectives.
 All VFMs show larger gains than SLIC \cite{achanta2012slic} with both frameworks, while SEEM \cite{zou2023seem} in general performs the best.
 Notably, SAM \cite{kirillov2023sam} tends to generate more fine-grained superpixels and yields better results when fine-tuning with more annotated data.
 We conjecture that SAM \cite{kirillov2023sam} generally provides more negative samples than the other three VFMs which might be conducive to the superpixel-driven contrastive learning.
 On all setups, \textbf{\textit{Seal}} constantly surpasses SLidR \cite{sautier2022slidr} by large margins, which verifies the effectiveness of our framework.

 \textbf{Cosine Similarity}.
 We visualize three examples of feature similarity across different VFMs in Fig.~\ref{fig:cosine}.
 We observe that our contrastive objective has already facilitated distinction representations before fine-tuning.
-The semantically-rich VFMs such as X-Decoder \cite{zou2023xcoder}, OpenSeeD \cite{zhang2023openSeeD}, and SEEM \cite{zou2023seem} offers overt feature cues for objects and backgrounds; while the unsupervised (SLIC \cite{achanta2012slic}) or too fine-grained (SAM \cite{kirillov2023sam}) region partition methods only provide limited semantic awareness.
+The semantically-rich VFMs such as X-Decoder \cite{zou2023xcoder}, OpenSeeD \cite{zhang2023openSeeD}, and SEEM \cite{zou2023seem} offers overt feature cues for recognizing objects and backgrounds; while the unsupervised (SLIC \cite{achanta2012slic}) or too fine-grained (SAM \cite{kirillov2023sam}) region partition methods only provide limited semantic awareness.
+Such behaviors have been reflected in the linear probing and downstream fine-tuning performance (see Table~\ref{tab:foundation_models}), where SEEM \cite{zou2023seem} tends to offer better consistency regularization impacts during the cross-sensor representation learning.